Johnson wins windswept PGA season-opener at Kapalua

 It required a lot patience and overtime but American Dustin Johnson opened the PGA Tour season with a comfortable victory at the windswept Tournament of Champions in Hawaii on Tuesday.

-With the win, Johnson becomes the first player since Tiger Woods to win at least one tournament in six consecutive years straight out of college.
+"Obviously it gives me a lot of confidence going into this year," Johnson, the first player since Tiger Woods to win at least one tournament in six consecutive years straight out of college, told reporters.
+"I'm very pleased to come out and get a win this week, I played very good golf the last two days.

+"It's tough when you have a three-shot lead to stay aggressive.
+I just hit a couple of bad drives that cost me a few shots but other than that I played really good golf today."

-Johnson posted a 16-under 203 total at the weather-hit event that was trimmed to three rounds and forced to a rare Tuesday finish because of relentless howling winds that did not allow the first round to be played until Monday.
+The weather-hit event was trimmed to three rounds and forced to a rare Tuesday finish because of relentless howling winds.

+The elite field of champions from last year's PGA Tour completed 36 holes on Monday after play had been abandoned the previous three days because of strong winds.

 American Brandt Snedeker, last season's FedExCup champion, had a solid start to his 2013 campaign, also closing with a 69, to finish alone in third, six shots back of Johnson.